ammarhakim/gkyl-doc/source/postgkyl/output.rst

 Note that, similarly to the Matplotlib ``plt.plot()``, ``plt.show()`` is required to see the figure.

-Most of the command line parametrs are pased into the function as keyword arguments.
+Most of the command line parameters are passed into the function as keyword arguments.
 For example:

 .. code-block:: python